-Faculty Mentor: Each ARRS scholar is required to identify a faculty mentor for their scholarship project.
+Faculty Mentor: The Scholar is required to identify a faculty mentor for their scholarship project.

-Salary: The salary of the ARRS scholar, as well as all other budgetary matters, will be determined by the cooperating institution.
+Salary: The salary of the Scholar, as well as all other budgetary matters, will be determined by the cooperating institution.

-Payment Schedule: Scholarships run from April 1 to March 31 for two consecutive years.
+Schedule and Payments: The scholarship runs from April 1 to March 31 for two consecutive years.
 Scholarship funds will be paid to the cooperating institution in two equal installments annually.
-Unexpended funds at the conclusion of the scholarship must be returned to the ARRS Roentgen Fund®.
+Unexpended funds at the conclusion of the scholarship must be returned to The Roentgen Fund®.

-Publicity: ARRS reserves the right to use information submitted in the application and subsequent reports including the recipient’s name, photo, institution, project title, and abstract in marketing and promotional materials.
+Publicity: ARRS reserves the right to use information submitted in the application and subsequent reports including the Scholar’s name, photo, institution, project title, and abstract in marketing and promotional materials.

-Interim Report: Scholars will be required to submit an interim report in August of the year after the scholar is named.
-The interim report should include summary of the progress achieved, significant changes to the original proposal, expenditures, and indicate any delays or challenges.
+Interim Report: The Scholar will be required to submit an interim report in August between year one and year two of the scholarship.
+The interim report should include a summary of the progress achieved, significant changes to the original proposal, expenditures, and indicate any delays or challenges.
 A report format will be provided by ARRS.

-Final Report: Scholars will be required to submit a final report in August of the year the scholarship is completed.
+Final Report: The Scholar will be required to submit a final report in August of the year the scholarship is completed.
 The final report should include project accomplishments, outcomes, and impact; participants; expenditures; and deviations from the original proposal or interim report.
 A report format will be provided by ARRS.
-In addition, scholars will be required to present their project at the ARRS Annual Meeting.
+In addition, the Scholar will be required to present their project at the ARRS Annual Meeting.

 Extension: A no-cost extension may be requested to extend the final budget period of the scholarship up to 12 months beyond the original end date.
 Requests should include the reason for the extension, the requested length of the extension, and a summary of expected outcomes during the extension period.
 Requests will be reviewed by The Roentgen Fund® Board of Trustees and will be granted on a case-by-case basis without additional funding.
 In order to qualify for the extension, continued progress on the project must be demonstrated.
 An additional interim report will be required if an extension is granted.

-Academy for Radiology & Biomedical Imaging Research Early Career Investigator Program: ARRS scholars may be required to participate in the Academy's Early Career Investigator Program.
-This will entail travel to Washington DC to participate in the Academy's annual medical imaging technology showcase in the Senate/House, attend meetings with NIH program directors, meet with their Congressional representatives, sit in on the leadership research roundtable, and network with patient advocacy groups, industry and academic leadership.
+Academy for Radiology & Biomedical Imaging Research Early Career Investigator Program: The Scholar may be required to participate in the Academy's Early Career Investigator Program.
+This will entail travel to Washington DC to participate in the Academy's annual medical imaging technology showcase in the Senate/House, attending meetings with NIH program directors, meeting with their Congressional representatives, sitting in on the leadership research roundtable, and networking with patient advocacy groups, industry and academic leadership.
 Participation also includes becoming part of the Council of Early Career Investigators in Imaging.
 The Academy will handle all logistics and ARRS will sponsor travel costs up to $1500.

 Limitations and Terminations